ASX to strictly enforce lodgement deadline rules

 Example

-Applying the ASX’s new enforcement rules:
+Applying the ASX’s enforcement rules: